 Do I live in an inland flood zone?

 Many areas in Tallahassee, Leon County, and neighboring counties are designated flood zones by FEMA.
 Keep in mind that just because you're not in a FEMA designated flood zone, that your home can't flood.
-To check your Leon County residence for flood threats, visit: Tallahassee Leon County GIS, use the search tool to find your address.
+To check your Leon County residence for flood threats, visit the FEMA Flood Map site, use the search tool to find your address.
 If you are in a blue or red hatched area, you are in a flood zone.
 Even if your house is not in a hatched area, look around to see if any roads in or out are; you could become isolated by floodwaters.